Been going to the same Astrology Conferences year after year?

 Of course I was relieved to be finished (I tried not to show that too much).
 I left the auditorium and went to get some fresh air and bumped into Christian Konig and Rod Chang who told me I did brilliantly (thanks chaps).
 But the biggest surprise was that Margaret told me I sounded “elegant”.
 Trust me when I say I’ve never been called “elegant” about anything in my life.
 And I was extra pleased because I was reading my own writing.
 I also got a few compliments about my voice—and that has never happened before.
 So it was all a very good exercise in extending myself and learning about how I function as a speaker.

 I wasn’t really up to doing too much listening after my lecture.
-I had coffee with Roy, Wendy and Carolyn (always great to hang out with the Brits).
-I just needed to chill for a bit before my workshop.
-I wasn’t really worried about the workshop at all as it’s essentially material from my book.
+After coffee with Roy, Wendy and Carolyn (always great to hang out with the Brits), I just needed to chill for a bit before my workshop.
+There were about the workshop at all as it’s essentially material from my book.
 I didn’t even flinch when I learned two minutes before I started that my audience didn’t need for me to be translated.
 It immediately doubled my lecture material (because I wouldn’t have to stop after every paragraph to be translated) but that wasn’t a problem at all.

 Glenn as my victim was brilliant and I got some feedback on how I can make some of the graphs I use more readable to non teachers (I still need to do a little work on not assuming my audience knows more about my subject material than me).
 But I was pretty spent and left after my workshop to get some rest before dinner.